Having good gear makes bass fishing an enjoyable hobby.

 Introduction To Bass Lures

-Most any fisherman will tell you that it is almost as fun to shop for lures as it is to actually fish.
+Most anglers will tell you that it is almost as fun to shop for lures as it is to actually fish.

-For dedicated bass anglers, the lure department at the local fishing store is like a candy store for grown-ups.
+For dedicated bass fishermen, the lure department at the local fishing store is like a candy store for grown-ups.

 Bass lures come in so many different colors, styles, shapes and purposes, that it is hard to not want one of each.